RankAgent Digital Marketing

 Understanding Payback Periods

-• It’s important to realize that almost all profit generated from marketing is earned on the backend, not the frontend.
-Rarely will that first click or interaction with your business produce enough revenue to pay back acquisition costs.
+• Almost all profit generated from marketing is earned on the backend, not the frontend.
+Rarely will that first click or interaction produce enough revenue to pay back acquisition costs.
 However, through nurturing and delivering in your product or service, you can earn significant long-term returns.

 • Your Lead to Customer Conversion Rate represents the percentage of leads that eventually become customers.
 By knowing this rate, you can calculate the appropriate CPL (Cost per Lead) to stay within your target CPA.

-• To set a target CPL, you can multiply your lead to customer conversion rate by your target CPA.
+• To set a target CPL, multiply your lead to customer conversion rate by your target CPA.

 Setting Target Traffic Channel Costs

-When you have this knowledge, it puts you at a high competitive advantage, because while some businesses may glance at a marketing channel and balk at the costs per click on a given channel, you can come in and swoop that market share knowing that you could make 10 times the cost from customers coming through that channel.
+When you have this knowledge, it puts you at a high competitive advantage.
+While some businesses may glance at a channel and balk at the cost per click, you can swoop that market share knowing you could make 10 times the cost from customers coming through it.

-So, now we have our LTV and can set a target CPA (Cost per Acquisition) of approximately $2,000, or about a fourth of our LTV.
+So we can set a target CPA of approximately $2,000, or about a fourth of our LTV.

-Then, knowing we would be willing to pay up to $2,000 to acquire a new customer, we can go further to determine a target CPL by multiplying the target CPA ($2,000) by your lead conversion rate (15%) to get $300 per lead.
+Knowing we would be willing to pay up to $2,000 to acquire a new customer, we can determine a target CPL by multiplying the target CPA ($2,000) by a lead conversion rate of 15% to get $300 per lead.

-To dial our targets even further, we can assume an average website visitor to lead conversion rate of 3%, which would give us a $9 target for our CPC.
+Assuming an average website visitor-to-lead conversion rate of 3%, that gives us a $9 target for our CPC.

 • Target CPC: $9